adityakumar1309/learning/company_wise_material/walmart_labs/remaining.md

 3. What is the difference between checked and unchecked exception .Draw the exception hierarchy.

-- Given a string how will you remove consecutive characters e.g. "mxabbachhcllo"

 - Design a system like oozie.

 1)Substring with k unique characters,
 2)There are rows of n houses, each house can be painted with one of the three colors: red, blue or green.
 The cost of painting each house with a certain color is different.
 You have to paint all the houses such that no two adjacent houses have the same color.

 The programming question was that given a binary matrix find the rectangle having the maximum area with column swaps allowed.
 Also, tell the minimum number of swaps needed.

-## Linked List Palindrome

 K reversal of link list.